My sister sent me this story. It's such a great concept and I hope you enjoy it too!

 Potatoes with lavender

-10 red potatoes or 2 large potatoes
+10 red potatoes or 2 large potatoes1 whole garlic

 2 TBSP of lavender